Xitech1/unity-ascii-renderer/README.md

 # Unity real-time ASCII renderer
-A simple, not super effective, real-time ASCII art rendered (without shaders) for Unity.
+A simple, not super effective, real-time ASCII art renderer (without shaders) for Unity.

 ### How to use
 1. Download the project